MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: API Structure

-\begin{code*}[ht!] \lstinputlisting[language=C++,firstline=48,lastline=90]{code_examples/CEM/cem_controller.cuh} {Basic \acs{CEM} \lstinline{computeControl()} implementation.
-This method copies the initial state to the GPU, creates the control samples, calculates the state trajectories and costs of each sample, creates the elite set, updates the mean of the sampling distribution and then copies that mean back as the optimal control sequence.} \end{code*} In order to create a new sampling-based Controller, there are a few methods that must be overwritten.
-We will walk through how to create a Controller using the \ac{CEM} \cite{rubinstein1999cross} as our desired algorithm.
-Succinctly put, the \ac{CEM} method samples control trajectories from a Gaussian Distribution, and then uses the best $k$ samples, also known as the elite set, to calculate new parameters for the Guassian distribution.
-For this example, we will simplify it to have constant variance and the elite set is used to update the mean of the distribution.
-The major \ac{CEM} parameter is the size of the elite set, so we create a new Params struct in \cref{code:cem_controller_params} capturing this as a percentage of the total number of samples.
-From there, the methods that must be overwritten from the base Controller API are \lstinline{getControllerName()}, \lstinline{computeControl()}, and \lstinline{calculateSampledStateTrajectories()}. \lstinline{getControllerName()} just returns the name of the new controller, i.e. \ac{CEM}.
+\begin{code*}[ht!] \lstinputlisting[language=C++,firstline=48,lastline=90,escapechar=~]{code_examples/CEM/cem_controller.cuh} {Basic \acs{CEM} \lstinline{computeControl()} implementation.
+This method copies the initial state to the GPU, creates the control samples, calculates the state trajectories and costs of each sample, creates the elite set, updates the mean of the sampling distribution and copies that mean back as the optimal control sequence.} \end{code*} We walk through how to create a new sampling-based Controller using \ac{CEM} \cite{rubinstein1999cross} as our desired algorithm.
+Succinctly put, the \ac{CEM} method samples control trajectories from a Gaussian Distribution, and uses the best $k$ samples, known as the \emph{elite set}, to calculate new parameters for the Guassian distribution.
+For this example, we simplify it to have constant variance and the elite set is used to update the mean of the distribution.
+The major \ac{CEM} parameter is the size of the elite set, so we create a new parameter \lstinline{struct} in \cref{code:cem_controller_params} capturing this as a percentage of the total number of samples.
+From there, the methods that must be overwritten from the base Controller API are \lstinline{getControllerName()}, \lstinline{computeControl()}, and \lstinline{calculateSampledStateTrajectories()}.
+Like in the other custom classes, \lstinline{getControllerName()} returns the name of the new controller, i.e. \ac{CEM}.
 Next, \lstinline{computeControl()} is the main method of the Controller class.
-It takes in the new initial state and calculates the new optimal control sequence from that starting position; an example is shown in \cref{code:cem_controller_source}.
-The basic steps are to put the shifted optimal control sequence and initial state onto the GPU, generate the control samples, run the samples through the Dynamics and Cost function, calculate the weights of each sample, use these weights to update the parameters of the sampling distribution, get the new optimal control sequence, and then calculate the corresponding optimal state trajectory.
-In our example, we add an additional method, \lstinline{calcualteEliteSet()}, to find the elite set and zero out the weights of every other sample specifically for \ac{CEM}.
-The final method to overwrite, \lstinline{calculateSampledStateTrajectories()}, is a method used to generate visualizations based on a subset of sampled trajectories.
-Users can set a percentage of the sampled trajectories they would like to use for visualization with \lstinline{setPercentageSampledControlTrajectoriesHelper()} and this method then can be used to generate state trajectories for those samples and put them on the CPU so that they can then be used for visualization purposes.
+It takes the new initial state and calculates the new optimal control sequence from that starting position; an example is shown in \cref{code:cem_controller_source}.
+The basic steps are to move the shifted optimal control sequence and initial state to the GPU, generate control samples, run the samples through the Dynamics and Cost function, calculate the weights of each sample, use these weights to update the parameters of the sampling distribution, get the new optimal control sequence, and calculate the corresponding optimal state trajectory.
+In \cref{line:cem_elite_set_1,line:cem_elite_set_2,line:cem_elite_set_3,line:cem_elite_set_4,line:cem_elite_set_5,line:cem_elite_set_6,line:cem_elite_set_7}, we add an additional method, \lstinline{calcualteEliteSet()}, to find the elite set and zero out the weights of every other sample specifically for \ac{CEM}.
+The final method to overwrite, \lstinline{calculateSampledStateTrajectories()}, is a method used to return a subset of sampled trajectories from the latest optimization round from the GPU to the CPU.
+Users can set a percentage of the sampled trajectories they would like returned with \lstinline{setPercentageSampledControlTrajectoriesHelper()} and this method will generate state trajectories for those samples so that they can then be used for visualization in programs such as RViz.
 For this simple example, we have no visualization system to plug this data into so we leave this method empty for our \ac{CEM} implementation.